+49 (0) 7022 2796-682

 Plastics testing is required for the qualification of polymer materials and products.
-Our experts acquire, quantify, evaluate and resolve quality-related questions from plastics technology using suitable test methods.
+Using suitable inspection methods, our experts acquire, evaluate and resolve quality-related questions from the field of plastics technology.

-We determine DSC characteristic values for the characterisation of the thermal characteristics of your material:
+We determine DSC parameters for the characterisation of the thermal properties of your material:

 • Determination of the melting temperature